docker/docs/docker-cloud/migration/cloud-to-swarm.md

 ---
-description: Migrating from Docker Cloud to Docker Swarm on Docker CE
+description: How to migrate apps from Docker Cloud to Docker CE
-keywords: cloud, swarm, migration
+keywords: cloud, migration, swarm, community
 title: Migrate Docker Cloud stacks to Docker CE swarm
 ---